bulkedjason/JasonmBlueStampPortfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE In milestone 3, I got my milestone 2 goals done through a linear actuator and a relay module.
+The linear actuator is electromagnetic, so the rod that is launched will only stay on if the linear actuator has power.
+When powered, the rod's spring is compressed.
+The power is turned off and the rod launches out.
+The relay module helps control the power by closing and opening the circuit.
+One of my biggest challenges in this project was connecting to the raspberrypi.
+It was a nessesary step in completeing the robot.
+However, solving that problem was one of my biggest triumphs.
+I connected the raspberrypi to my TV and connected it to the wifi from there.
+I learned a lot about breadboards, wiring, raspberrypi, sonars, etc. I hope to continue to further progress my knowledge on these things and much more.

 # Second Milestone